 - ISEM, University of Montpellier - CNRS, Montpellier, France

-- Evolutionary genomics, Other animals, Population genomics
+- Evolutionary genomics, Population genomics

 Somatic mutation detection: a critical evaluation through simulations and reanalyses in oaks